 Above: The upper stem section of a plant showing the form of the inflorescence.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: 1st photo - The flower thyrse.
 Note the length of the stamens.
-2nd photo - The leaf structure, showing the racemes springing from the center leaf axils.
+2nd photo - The leaf structure, showing the thyrses springing from the center leaf axils.

 Notes: Tufted Loosestrife is native to all of North America except the states of the warmer U.S. south.
 In Minnesota it is found in all but 25 counties, the majority of the exceptions being in the southern part of the state.
 The plant is indigenous to the Wild Flower Garden.
-Eloise Butler noted it in her Garden log as in flower on June 4, 1910.
+Eloise Butler noted it in her Garden log as in flower on June 4, 1910 and planted it in 1928, '31 and '32.
 Martha Crone listed it on her 1951 Garden Census.